barahilia/blog/_posts/2014-10-11-points-on-plane-compression.markdown

 ## Approaches

 First of all, the normal or native representation might be a CSV file with two comma-separated doubles in each line.
-That is something like:
+Something like:

     6672.1173417,6023.36126150
     940.5201417,4767.60126150
     ...
     4653.0588,1881.1905

-This comes to about 1.5MB for 50K lines.
-This is a baseline for reduction.
+This comes to about 1.5MB for 50K lines and can serve a baseline.

-### Save an image
+### Image

 Probably the easiest compression might be a PNG file where all the points are already depicted.
 PNG format utilizes lossless compressions, is easy to generate, doesn't require parsing and can easily support pan and zoom.
-But the quality of an image quickly reduces with zooming.
-Actually, initially generated image can be made very large, which will allow for a better zooming with the cost of resulted file size.
+Unfortunately the quality of an image quickly reduces with zooming.
+Actually, generated image can be made very large, which will allow for a better zooming but at the cost of increased file size.
 A pretty good-looking picture can fit to a 100KB file, which you can't really enlarge.

-### Replace text with binary
+### Binary format

-Double numbers are long in textual representation, while occupy only 8 bytes in binary format.
-Given that we may simply encode our number pairs in binary format without any delimiters: 8 bytes for the x coordinate, 8 bytes for y, and so on.
+Double numbers are long in textual representation, while occupying only 8 bytes in the binary format.
+Given that we may simply output number pairs without any
+delimiters: 8 bytes for the x coordinate, 8 bytes for y, and so on.
 In total 8 bytes * 2 coordinates * 50K points = 800KB.

 ### Approximate doubles with ints

 Next, when presenting many points in wide rectangle, you don't really need the precision of double.
-Unless one comes to a very fine zooming, which we in our specific project don't need.
+Unless one comes to a very fine zooming, which we, in our specific project, don't need.
 So doubles can be simply replaced with integers and even - note the range! - to signed short integers of 2 bytes each.
-I'm using here some specifics related to the project, but this can be easily generalized.
+I'm using here some details related to the project, but this can be easily generalized.
 Simply rescale different set of points to fit into short numbers.
 In any case, such a precision is mostly enough for the modern screen resolutions.
 So now we stand at 2 bytes * 2 coordinates * 50K points =